 1. Most Effective Style of Leadership Based on Established Research

-Several studies have explored the strengths and advantages of transformational leadership over all other styles and models of leadership.
+Several studies have explored the strengths and advantages of transformational leadership and compared it to other styles and models of leadership.
 Researchers K. B. Lowe, K. G. Kroeck, and N. Sivasubramaniam conducted a meta-analysis that combined data from studies both in the private and public sectors.

-The analysis revealed that transformational approach ranked first in terms of effectiveness.
-Transactional leadership ranked second while the contingent reward and managing-by-expectation ranked third and fourth respectively.
+The analysis revealed that the transformational approach ranked first in terms of predicted overall work unit effectiveness across the set of studies examined while transactional leadership ranked second.
+The contingent reward and managing-by-expectation styles of leadership ranked third and fourth respectively.

 2. Promotes Creativity and Innovation Through Collaboration

-A leadership setting under a transformational approach encourages all individuals to take part in meeting shared goals and objectives and thus, in coming up with creative ideas and innovative solutions needed to advance the group or organization.
+A leadership setting under a transformational approach encourages and even incentivizes all individuals to take part in meeting or achieving shared goals and objectives and in coming up with creative ideas needed to advance a particular group or an entire organization and creative solutions to pressing problems.

 3. Builds and Maintains Motivation and Satisfaction of Individuals

-Remember that transformational leadership is also about inspiring people.
-Findings from one study by Mosad Zineldin involving 128 leaders working at Swedish companies indicated that inspirational and intellectual stimulation aspects of the transformational approach significantly contributed to enthusiasm, happiness, attentiveness, pride, and hopefulness of employees.
+Findings from the study of M. Zineldin that involved 128 leaders working at Swedish companies indicated that the inspirational and intellectual stimulation aspects of the transformational approach significantly contributed to the enthusiasm, happiness, attentiveness, pride, and hopefulness of employees.

 The aforementioned study concluded further that transformational leaders are the most effective in increasing organizational outcomes by boosting job satisfaction across the workforce.
 It also noted that transformational leadership plays a role in enhancing mental and psychological health inside and outside the workplace.